 ● Trunk, Legs, and Foot: The trunk of the sauropod contained most of the dinosaur’s weight.
 It stood on four legs, but scientists suggest that many species could stand on their back two legs to feed on the treetops.
 Interestingly, in some species like Brachiosaurus, the two front legs were slightly longer than the back legs.

-● Height and Length – Average height and length of sauropods were from xxx -xxx height and xxx-xxx length.
+● Height and Length – Average height and length of sauropods were large.
 It is hard to get exact measurements from only neck and tail vertebrae fossils and even more difficult if it is a partial skeleton.

-● Weight: The weight of sauropods varies from xxx tons (xx metric tons) to xxx.
+● Weight: The weight of sauropods varies.
 The sauropods in Europe and Africa are considerably smaller dinosaurs.

 Related Sauropod Articles You Might Also Be Interested In: